Five Ways to Know God

 Explanation

 Now these terms should illuminate the Aristotelian meaning of the word “motion.”
 Again, this does not refer to some Newtonian concept of an object literally moving from point A to point B. “Motion” describes beings going from a state of potency to a state of actuality.
-That is, the coffee cup moving from cold to hot.
+That is, the coffee cup moving from hot to cold.
 Or a subatomic particle going from “not-emitted” to “emitted.”

-With these two simple premises understood, we can understand St. Thomas’s next point.
+With this understood, we can move on to St. Thomas’s next point.
 Nothing can actualize itself, for that would require being in the actual state prior to being in the actual state, which is obviously impossible.
 Thus, if a being is changing from potential to actual, it can only be by the power of another.
+The temperature of the coffee changes due to the air, and the air because of solar radiation, and so on.
 But if all beings required the motion of another to precede them, nothing could ever change!
-Imagine plugging a TV into a power strip, and then that power strip into another, and that into another – the TV would never turn on.
+Imagine plugging a TV into a power strip, and then that power strip into another, and that into another ad infinitum – the TV would never turn on.
 So how is it that things actually change?

-St. Thomas’ answer is a simple distinction: per se and per aliud.
+First, we must understand another distinction: per se and per aliud.
 When a being has a quality per se, it has it “of itself.”
 Imagine fire.
-Despite all of the inputs to a fire not being hot – wood, matches, kindling – fire is hot.
-Thus, fire has heat “of itself,” part of its nature.
+Despite all of the inputs to a fire not being hot – oxygen, wood, kindling – fire is hot.
+Fire has heat “of itself,” part of its nature, not derived from some other thing.
 When a being has a quality per aliud, it has it “of another.”
 So, if I use a fire to heat a pot of water, the water has heat “of another.”
-St. Thomas uses this principle to answer the problem of infinite regression: one being must have actuality per se, the way fire has heat per se.
-That is, this being is complete in every conceivable way, with no potency whatsoever.
-This means infinite power to actualize without requiring a prior actualizer.
-A “first mover.”
+We’ve seen that anything moving from potency to act necessarily attains the actual state per aliud.
+This means the only solution to this infinite regress problem is a being which has actuality per se; a fully actual being with no potency, which moves potential beings to actuality without anything moving it, like fire heats without anything heating it.

 Aquinas says that the fully actual being, or “first mover” must be God.
-He proves this in successive chapters, but I will give a brief look into how he does it:
+He proves this in successive chapters; again, for a thorough explanation, see my argument here.
+For the purposes of this article, I will give a very truncated explanation:

 There can only be one fully actual being, for any distinction from pure actuality is potency.
 A fully actual being cannot be material, because material always has potency – so He is immaterial.
 He must be eternal, for if He wasn’t, something would have to have moved Him from potential existence to actual existence.
 He must be perfect – that is, lacking in absolutely nothing, for any lack denotes unfulfilled potential.
-This means He is omnibenevolent, having all that is desirable innately.
-What is fully actual acts upon others without ever being acted upon, and since that is the principle of all motion, He is all-powerful.
-He must know all things, for if He did not know something, He would have potential to know it.
+All things depend on Him, but He depends on nothing for His power, meaning He is omnipotent.
+He must be a mind, since an immutable immaterial actualizer can only express power through mind, not physical force, like how you can move your arm by power of mind; given this, He must know all things, for if He did not know something, He would have potential to know it.
 And so on and so on.

 The Second Way